-If the inflammation is restricted to the large intestine it is referred to as colitis, if the small intestine is involved it is referred to as enteritis and if both the large and small intestine are involved it is referred to enterocolitis, if the stomach is involved it is referred to as gastritis.
+If the inflammation is restricted to the large intestine it is referred to as colitis, if the small intestine is involved it is referred to as enteritis and if both the large and small intestine is involved it is referred to enterocolitis if the stomach is involved it is referred to as gastritis.

 There are several causes of colitis including:

-Stress – Moving house, new family member, change in routine etc.
+- Stress – Moving house, a new family member, change in routine etc.

 The most obvious sign of colitis is diarrhea, possibly outside the litter tray because of the ‘urgency’ to go.
 The stool is often soft or watery and may contain blood or mucus.
 Other symptoms may include;

-Straining (tenesmus) in the litter tray causing discomfort.
+- Straining in the litter tray causing discomfort

 Your veterinarian will perform a physical examination of your cat and obtain a medical history, including symptoms you have noticed.
 Your veterinarian may be able to determine a cause depending on how the colitis has presented.
 Was it acute (sudden onset), chronic (lasting several weeks) or episodic (comes and goes)?

-Colonoscopy and biopsy to determine the type if inflammatory cell present, check for cancer.
+- Colonoscopy and biopsy: To evaluate the type of inflammatory cell present, check for cancer.

-FIV and FeLV tests may suggest if a secondary disease is present.
+- FIV and FeLV tests: If a secondary disease is present.